-Peppermint Oil for Bugs
+Peppermint Oil for Rats

 You should also consider whether or not you wish to add your essential oils into a candle, a cleaning mixture, or a lotion, as this can determine whether or not you choose certain fragrances.
-For example, lavender is a skin-friendly oil often used in bug deterring personal sprays, while citronella essential oil is a popular choice for outdoor candles.
+For example, lavender is a skin-friendly oil often used in bug-deterring personal sprays, while citronella essential oil is a popular choice for outdoor candles.

 You always need to dilute essential oils before using them, especially if you are planning on using them on your skin.
-Mix your essential oils into a carrier oil, a homemade bug deterring spray, or a basic lotion to apply on your skin.
+Mix your essential oils into a carrier oil, a homemade bug or pest deterring spray, or a basic lotion to apply on your skin.
 You should also always patch test essential oils (after combining them with a carrier oil) to make sure they don’t cause you any irritation.

 You can use essential oils as a natural alternative to bug spray by mixing the essential oils into a spray (ideally with a carrier oil, water, or alcohol) to dilute them.
 Typically, you will need to reapply your bug spray a little more often than you would with a commercial bug spray that utilizes harsher chemicals.